 But even more importantly, there are the time-savings or efficiency gains with QuickBooks Online.
 These savings come from a variety of fronts that need to be evaluated and considered:

 - When we need our accountant’s help, there is no need to create an accountant copy and send it over.
-You simply give access to your accountant and they have immediate access to log into your account and help.
+You give your accountant access, and they have immediate access to log into your account and help.

-- No downtime for system upgrades as system improvements are pushed out on a regular basis through the cloud for all users, including new system enhancements.
+- No downtime for system upgrades as system improvements are pushed out regularly through the cloud for all users, including new system enhancements.

 - You can attach documents and images directly from your smartphone, eliminating steps and delays.